Andrew-J-Gardner/Andrew-J-Gardner/README.md

 - Hello, I’m @Andrew-J-Gardner
-- I’m interested in Quality Assurance, Desktop Application Development, and Web Developement
+- I’m interested in Quality Assurance, Desktop Application Development, Databases, and Web Development
-- I’m currently learning C
+- Looking to make the jump professionally from testing to development
 - How to reach me: email me at andrew@texasgardners.com

 <!---